 Not really.
-The Cellucor P6 Extreme Pump is certainly a unique product in the sense that it’s working as both a Nitric Oxide booster and Testosterone Booster.
+The Cellucor P6 Extreme Pump is certainly a unique product in the sense that it’s designed to work in more than one way.

-However, it’s ultimately let down by the fact that it uses a proprietary blend, and that it’s missing some key T-boosting ingredients such as D-Aspartic Acid and Zinc.
+However, it’s ultimately let down by the fact that it uses a proprietary blend, and that it’s missing some of our favorite ingredients such as D-Aspartic Acid and Zinc.

-You can see our guide to the best testosterone booster supplements around right now by following the link shown below.
+You can see our guide to the best five supplements around right now by following the link shown below.

 Don’t expect a supplement to do all of the hard work for you.
 You should always make sure that you’ve got your diet and training plan on point before trying any supplement.

-That said, if you’re able to combine the right lifestyle choices with a high quality supplement, then you can expect to see some pretty good results.
+That said, if you’re able to combine the right lifestyle choices with a high quality supplement, then it can help to support you on your journey.

 That brings us to the end of our Cellucor P6 Extreme Pump review.

-Overall, this supplement promised much, but it really failed to deliver due to the fact that it uses a proprietary blend, and is also missing some key testosterone booster ingredients such as D-Aspartic Acid.
+Overall, this supplement promised much, but it really failed to deliver due to the fact that it uses a proprietary blend, and is also missing some of our favorite ingredients such as D-Aspartic Acid.

-In summary, there are some other better options on the market right now.
+In summary, we feel that there are some other better options on the market right now.